BuongiornoTexas/pwdusage/README.md

   ![Duplicate data source](https://github.com/BuongiornoTexas/pwdusage/assets/48264358/8492531b-4577-4a6a-a4f5-c68cee864267)

-- For each panel, apply a "Filter by Name" transform to select the variables you want to present in the panel.
+- For each usage panel, apply a "Filter by Name" transform to select the variables you want to present in the panel.
 You can either select the variables individually, or you can use a regex.
 Either way, if you want to plot against time, you must select "_time" or you will get "No data" errors (ask me how I know ...).
 An example of regexp that selects all grid export power and time is "_time|(Grid export).*\(kWh\)".